esteinig/nctc-tools/README.md

 * type local assemblies or species with [mlst](https://github.com/tseemann/mlst) and [Abricate](https://github.com/tseemann/abricate)
 * collect analysis summaries for local assemblies or species from NCTC3000

+Cluster execution not available in initial push; will be implemented with Snakemake.

 ## Data Usage

 Please refer to data usage guidelines from [NCTC3000](http://www.sanger.ac.uk/resources/downloads/bacteria/nctc/):